Proxie1337/train-kiosk/README.md

 Feel free to have a look at the code and try it out yourself, or use it to go back and reference over.

+If you do use it, please try to avoid using the same names for the variables and objects.